AlphaOne1/midgard/README.md

 -----

-*midgard* defines a type `Middleware` that is just a convenience to not always having to write the full definition of what is commonly known as http middlware.
+*midgard* defines a type `Middleware` that is just a convenience to not always having to write the full definition of what is commonly known as http middleware.

 ```go
 type Middleware func(http.Handler) http.Handler
 ```

-To ease the pain of stacking different middlwares *midgard* offsers two functions to facilitate it. `StackMiddlewareHandler` stacks the given slice of middlewares on top of each other and finally calls the given handler.
+To ease the pain of stacking different middlewares, *midgard* offers two functions to facilitate it. `StackMiddlewareHandler` stacks the given slice of middlewares on top of each other and finally calls the given handler.
 It generates a new handler that has all the given middlewares prepended: